sd17spring/sd17spring.github.io/_days/day-7.md

 ## Today

-* Reading Journal debrief
 * Recursion
 * Fractal drawing in Turtle World
+* Computational Art kick-off

 ## For Next Time

-* Computational Art mini project due Wednesday 2/17
-* Reading journal, Think Python 11, 12 due Thursday 2/18 (but starting earlier is great)
+* Reading journal, Think Python 11, 12 due Monday 2/9 (but starting earlier is great)
-* [Submit images]({% link _assignments/mini-project-2-computational-art.md %}#turning-in-your-assignment) by Tuesday midnight to be included in the gallery show (fun but optional)
-* [Project toolbox](/project-toolbox) exercises have been launched.
-You will do at least five in total, at least three of which must be completed before spring break.
+* [Project toolbox]({% link toolboxes.md %}) exercises have been launched.
+* You will do at least five in total, at least three of which must be completed before spring break.

-## Reading Journal Debrief

-We'll be reviewing your [compiled answers]({{ site.data.course.urls.reading_journal_response_prefix }}day6_reading_journal_responses.ipynb).

 ## Recursion Practice